aparra/xstream-dsl/README.md

-xstream-writer-dsl - a simple dsl for writer nodes with xstream
+xstream-dsl - a simple dsl for writer nodes with xstream
 ==================================================================

 ### installing

-clone xstream-wrtier-dsl project and install in your local repository
+clone xstream-dsl project and install in your local repository

 	$ mvn clean install